 There is increasing stakeholder (government, society) momentum to include women in organizations.

 Many times, when an organization tries to set hiring quotas, the results lead to women feeling as though they are only hired to fill the ‘token’ positions, not based on their skills and qualifications.

-We work with organizations to address the misperception that there is a ‘gender equity issue to be resolved’, and shift the dialogue to “it makes good business sense” to have a gender diverse workforce.
+We work with organizations to address the misperception that there is a ‘diversity & inclusion issue to be resolved’, and shift the dialogue to “it makes good business sense” to have a diverse & inclusive workforce.

-Corporate awareness on gender equity has never been greater than it is now and both the public and private sectors are seeking ways to move from why should I do this, to how should I do this.
-Gender Agents from the Centre for Social Intelligence are equipped with the latest knowledge and skills from around the world to help guide your organization through the development of a business case, to gender audits and ultimately a gender strategy to attain a more gender equitable workplace.
-Their gender expertise has informed Ministers, parliamentary committees, industry associations, senior corporate executives, not-for-profit organizations on ways to move toward gender balanced workplace.
+Social Agents from the Centre for Social Intelligence are equipped with the latest knowledge and skills from around the world to help guide your organization through the development of a business case, to diversity & inclusion audits and ultimately a diversity & inclusion strategy to attain a more diverse & inclusive workplace.
+Their expertise has informed Ministers, parliamentary committees, industry associations, senior corporate executives, not-for-profit organizations on ways to move toward diverse & inclusive workplace.

 The Centre for Social Intelligence is pleased to be partnering on the National Action Plan for Gender Equity in the Forest Sector.
 For this 3-year initiative CSI will work alongside the Canadian Institute for Forestry.
 You can find out more about this and our other projects by clicking here.

 We’ll discuss where your organization is currently at with diversity & inclusion implementation.

 Allow us to create a customized action plan to move your organization toward diversity & inclusion in the workplace.

 We’ll execute the plan together and support you along the way.